Sicario45/Project-2---Assessment-Analysis-and-Hardening-of-a-Vulnerable-System/README.md

 Identify the brute force attack.
 Find the WebDAV connection.
 Identify the reverse shell and meterpreter traffic.
-Please view the Presentation to view the culmination of my results.
+Please view the Presentation slides to view my results.